A Guide to Gender-Neutral Language In Marketing

 - How you market.

-Gender-neutral language would correspond to item number 3.
+Gender-neutral language (or gender-inclusive language, or genderless language) would correspond to item number 3.

 The advantages of using gender-neutral language in marketing

-While some people argue that gender-neutral language is unnecessary and gender distinctions should be maintained to avoid confusion, there are many compelling reasons why using gender-neutral language can be beneficial for marketers.
+While some people argue that gender-inclusive language is unnecessary and gender distinctions should be maintained to avoid confusion, there are many compelling reasons why using gender-inclusive language can be beneficial for marketers.

 - You prevent your brand from unintentionally excluding anyone who doesn’t identify as male or female.
 This includes transgender, gender non-conforming, gender-fluid, or a-gender people, who make up a sizable consumer segment.